dmakvh/eureka/Understanding-eureka-client-server-communication.md

 Eureka client registers the information about the running instance to the Eureka server.
 In AWS Cloud, the information about an instance is available by accessing the URL _http://169.254.169.254/latest/metadata_.Registration happens on first heartbeat (after 30 seconds).

-## Renews
+## Renew

 Eureka client needs to renew the lease by sending heartbeats every 30 seconds.
 The renews inform the Eureka server that the instance is still alive.
+If the server hasn't seen the renew for 90 seconds, it removes the instance out of it's registry.
+It is advisable not to change the renewal interval since the server uses that information to determine if there is a wide-spread problem with the client to server communication.

+## Fetch Registry

+Eureka clients fetches the registry information from the server and caches it locally.
+After that, the clients use that information to find other services.
+This information is updated periodically (every 30 seconds) by getting the delta updates between the last fetch cycle and the current one.
+The delta holds information longer (for about 3 mins), hence the delta fetches may return the same instances again.
+The Eureka client automatically handles the duplicate information.